 The most common type of travel insurance bought is trip cancellation insurance that can usually be bought for an additional price when booking your upcoming flight or cruise Travel insurance will either fully or partially reimburse you supposing your flight gets canceled or you have an emergency causing you to cancel your trip.
 Make sure you understand ahead of time how a policy defines personal emergency.

-Trip Interruption coverage is similar to trip cancellation coverage however, the policies offer travelers reimbursement of their pre-paid, non-refundable expenses when they unexpectedly need to cut their travels short.
+Trip Interruption coverage is similar to trip cancellation coverage.
+However, the policies offer travelers reimbursement of their pre-paid, non-refundable expenses when they unexpectedly need to cut their travels short.

 Check your health insurance before hitting the road.
 Many travelers assume that their health insurance will cover them for any medical service, but this is not the case.
-Most health plans today are based around in-network- only coverage.
+Most health plans today are based on in-network- only coverage.
 Check with your insurance carrier to learn more about your coverage plan.
 Medical insurance will provide medical assistance in case the traveler falls ill or needs urgent medical attention.

 Damaged, Delayed or Lost Baggage